 You can find Retrospecticus on Twitter here or at their website here.
 And if you’re a nerd, why not send them an eel going ‘ARRR ARRR’.
 I’d especially recommend Episode 19, Dead Web Page Society, in which Garreth discusses Dead Putting Society, Tom discusses the invention of the World Wide Web, and they both try and fail to explain Paul ‘Gazza’ Gascoine to international listeners.

 Garreth has been on Looks Unfamiliar twice (which you can find here and here), and also joined us for a Christmas Day special looking at Channel 4’s unusual approach to the Festive Season (here).
-Recently he also took over as the guest host to chat to me about comedy on BBC Radio 3, which you can find here.
+Recently he also took over as the guest host to chat to me about comedy on BBC Radio 3, which you can find here, and as presenter for an edition with me as the guest which you can find here.

 Album To Album